YoubetDao/youbet-sdk/packages/youbet-sdk/README.md

 ## Client Module

-The client module provides methods for querying contract data.
+The Client module provides methods for querying contract data.
 Here are some methods you can use:

-### `getContractOwner()`
+### `getContractOwner(): string`

 This method returns the owner of the contract.